Call Us: 404-580-6684

 Tips for managing stress, anger, anxiety and depression

 1. Breathing: I recommend a 4 count breathing technique.
-You slowly inhale breathing until you push your stomach out, hold it for a count of 5, breath out slowly for a count of 4 and then leave it out for a count of 4.
-Repeat 3-4 cycles any time you feel your emotions rising.
-This distracts us from faulty repeating thoughts, puts more oxygen in our blood stream, stimulates the Vegus nerve to natural calm us.
+You slowly inhale inhaling until you your stomach is pushed out, hold it for a count of , breath out slowly for a count of 4 and then leave it out for a count of 4.
+Repeat 3-4 cycles any time you feel stress or emotions rising.
+This distracts us from faulty repeating thoughts, puts more oxygen in our blood stream, stimulates the Vegus nerve to naturally calm us.
 Plus you can do this almost anywhere.
 You can google breathing for managing emotions for more methods, make sure if you choose this method any other’ that your stomach is pushed out and that you practice often to make it automatic

-2. Practice mindfulness.
-In this sense mindfulness is not meditating for hours on a rock until our mind is fully quiet, meditation is good and I recommend looking into it, it isn't as hard as people make it and has mental and physical health benefits.
-But, I mean, slowing down and really paying attention to what we are feeling, thinking, and particularly pay attention to what you are going to say or do next.
-RULE OF THUMB: Is the next thing I am going to say or do going to make the situation I am in better or worse, if its going to escalate it or make it worse, don't do it, even if you are right!
+2. Practice mindfulness: In this case mindfulness is simplified to one thing.
+It is, slowing down and really paying attention to what we are thinking, feeling, and particularly paying attention to what you are intending to say or do next!
+RULE OF THUMB: Is the next thing; you are going to say or do going to make the situation you are in better or worse, if its going to make it worse or escalate it, don't do it, even if you are right!

 4. Safe space: We all have a few places where live and often where we work that we feel ours and are safe comfortable.
 A favorite room, chair, somewhere we feel is ours.
 Go there to calm down, relax, and think.
 We can have safe places in our mind to!
-Places that are memory that make us feel happy, proud, calm, etc. It could be school graduation, getting our license, our first kiss, a child being born, a special reward etc. Find a few of these events in your life and practice going to them in your mind, and when you are feeling stressed recall them and sit in those pleasant feelings to calm down.
+Places that are memory that make us feel happy, proud, calm, etc. It could be school graduation, getting our first drivers license, our first kiss, a child being born, a special reward etc. Find a few of these events in your life and practice going to them in your mind, and when you are feeling stressed recall them and sit in those pleasant feelings to calm down.
 This can even be though of as putting ourselves in time out.
 It is important to note, if our partner or someone else we are having a issue with wants to put themselves in time out, step back and honor their decision to cool down, you might use this time for yourself.
 They/you aren’t running away you are settling your self to solve the problem with cool heads.

 5. Exercise: One of the best things you can do for your mind and body is get up and get moving.
 You don't have to run a mile, just a short walk to get your muscles working a little.
 Even minor irritations can often be eased by a walk around the room.
 Data on exercise indicates an hour walk 4-5 a week is adequate to maintain good health.
 Of course if you should consult your health professional if you haven’t been active in awhile and then slowly build up to that and then decide if you would like to exceed that.